Morgan Freeman converted his 124-acre ranch into a giant honeybee sanctuary to save the bees

 • The elimination of the seven most dangerous pesticides

-• The preservation of wild habitat to protect pollinator health
+• The preservation of wild habitats to protect pollinator health

 • The restoration of ecological agriculture

 A big thanks to Morgan Freeman for doing his part to save the honey bees!
-May this inspire more people to follow his example and take their own steps in saving our planet.
+May this inspire more people to follow his example and take steps to save our planet.

 Watch his interview below on The Tonight Show with Jimmy Fallon as he talks about his beekeeping venture.